TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/reflection.rst

 .. c:function:: const char* PyEval_GetFuncName(PyObject *func)

-   Return the name of *func* if it is a function, class or instance object, else the name of *func*\s type.
+   Return the name of *func* if it is a function, kundi or instance object, else the name of *func*\s type.